 Fair Grove Historical and Preservation Society

-The Fair Grove Historical and Preservation Society was created several years ago, with the initial goal of preserving and restoring a grist mill located at the center of Fair Grove, Missouri.
+The Fair Grove Historical and Preservation Society was created in the 1970s with the goal of preserving and restoring a grist mill located at the center of Fair Grove, Missouri.
 It is one of the premier attractions of its type in the region, and is a living museum depicting life at the turn of the 19th century, into the early part of the 20th century.

 The mill itself is located next to a small stream which usually doesn't run.
 Instead of attempting to build a mill pond with a very small drainage area, the decision was made to make the mill steam powered.